And just like that, 2016 is almost over. It’s been another great, busy year here at Hyperlite Mountain Gear–one for the record books.

-Whether you’re peak bagging in the Rocky Mountains or navigating the Northeast’s thickly wooded 4000 footers, our minimalist Daybreak Pack offers the perfect mix of durability, comfort and weather-resistance for any 24-hour (or less) backcountry outing.
-We made this simple, but highly technical day backpack for adventurers at heart who can’t always get out for that thru hike or weeklong trip.
-As with all our gear, we’re not about bells and whistles or inessential extras: we utilize waterproof Dyneema® Cuben Fiber, the most cutting-edge fabric in the industry; we offer the pack in three torso sizes so you can optimize the fit; and we offer you just the features you need, and nothing more.
-We leave the designing of the latest trending colors and complicated pen organizer pockets in the capable hands of others.
-We’re about stripped down, high-performance gear that has been dialed in to meet the exacting requirements of the people who use it.
-Read more about the Daybreak, and check out the specs and features below.
-Read on…
+Whether you’re peak bagging in the Rocky Mountains or navigating the Northeast’s thickly wooded 4000 footers, our Daybreak Pack offers the perfect mix of durability, comfort and weather-resistance for any 24-hour (or less) backcountry outing.
+We made this simple, but highly technical daypack for those of us who can’t always get out for that thru hike or week-long trip.
+As with all our gear, we utilized waterproof Dyneema® Cuben Fiber, the most cutting-edge fabric in the industry to offer a pack that’s lighter and more durable than the competition.

 The Daybreak is available in three torso sizes so you can get a custom fit for better performance on the trail.
 We also left out the complicated open organizers and notebook pockets in favor of technical features like removable ice axe loops, ergonomic, easy access water bottle holders and waterproof zippers.
 Because when it comes down to it, the Daybreak is a highly specialized piece of equipment designed to serve your needs when you’re far from home.
 The fact that it fits so great that you’ll want to take it from the coffee shop to work to the rock gym and everywhere in between is besides the point.